mrsergei/RepData_PeerAssessment2/storm.md

 ## ..                ...    ...
 ```

-While categorizing all `898` recorded event types into `96` standard ones is by far beyond this particular report, we are going to account for some duplication and consolidate events across most frequent ones - analysing  top 50 most frequent event types in the data set.
+While categorizing all `898` recorded event types into `96` standard ones is far beyond this particular report, we are going to account for some duplication and consolidate events across most frequent ones.